 Dolmades handle recipes differently: they should be easy to find by providing their ingredients.
 And most importantly, once a recipe is working, it should not break.
 This will require a repository, where users can manage recipes, ingredients and cooked dolmades.
 This way dolmades could be archived, reproduced, shared or distributed, and will be working for a long time.

 Current solutions require a GUI which offer recipes to install the software locally.
 This installation process is often tedious and error-prone especially for outdated recipes.
 Dolmades can be downloaded and tested straightaway, no GUI is required.
 If they do work and you like them, install them permanently, if not, just delete the downloaded files.

 With current solutions it happened several times that I had to install system packages to make something work.
 In some cases the GUI required a lot of dependencies.
 Dolmades take care of their dependencies and will never require additional system packages.

 Certain things must be taken care of in order to transfer a successfully installed app from your computer to your friends' and expect it to still work there.
 Due to the containerization this is practical for Dolmades while current solutions do not support this.

 This is mainly for developers: The containerization really offers nice possibilities for the future such as running complex dolmaded Linux setups and Windows apps or even a mixture of both.
 It would be also possible to add support for debugging and bug reporting to help wine developers.

-As of now there are basically three well-known solutions to run Windows software under Linux.
+As of now there are basically three well-known solutions to run Windows software in Linux environments.
 Have a look in the following table how they compare to each other in terms of making Windows software available for users running mainly Linux environments:

 for some solutions: Virtualization license